Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/ai.openai-readme.md

 **NOTE**: Chat Functions require model versions beginning with gpt-4 and gpt-3.5-turbo's `-0613` labels.
 They are not available with older versions of the models.

+**NOTE:** The concurrent use of Chat Functions and [Azure Chat Extensions](#use-your-own-data-with-azure-openai) on a single request is not yet supported.
+Supplying both will result in the Chat Functions information being ignored and the operation behaving as if only the Azure Chat Extensions were provided.
+To address this limitation, consider separating the evaluation of Chat Functions and Azure Chat Extensions across multiple requests in your solution design.

 To use Chat Functions, you first define the function you'd like the model to be able to use when appropriate.
 Using the example from the linked blog post, above: